tenable/Tenable.io-SDK-for-Java/readme.md

 # Tenable.io Java SDK
 Tenable.io Java SDK

-For you Pythonistas, check out Tenable.io SDK for Python.
+For you Pythonistas, check out Tenable.io SDK for Python: https://github.com/tenable/Tenable.io-SDK-for-Python

 ### Configuration
 Access key and secret key are needed to authenticate with the [Tenable Cloud API].
 There are three ways to configure the `TenableIoClient` with the keys.